 Pediatric brain tumors are the most common type of solid childhood cancer and only second to leukemia as a cause of pediatric malignancies.
-They are classified into: congenital brain tumors (CBT) (diagnosed antenatally in the first 60 days of life), tumors of the infancy (younger than 1 year of age), and older children.
-Prognosis of pediatric brain tumors depends on age at presentation, histological type, and extent of resectability.
+They are classified into supra and infratentorial tumors.
+They could also be classified according to the age of diagnosis into congenital brain tumors (CBT) (diagnosed antenatally in the first 60 days of life), tumors of the infancy (younger than 1 year of age), and older children.
+Prognosis of pediatric brain tumors depends on the age at presentation, histological type, and extent of resection.
 CBT behaves in different ways than pathologically similar tumors in older children.
-For example, low-grade gliomas show increased aggressiveness while high-grade gliomas exhibit sightly better prognosis in very young children compared to their older counterparts..
-With the advances in imaging techniques, molecular biology and genetics, pediatric brain tumors are increasingly being diagnosed early in the disease course, sub-grouped, and targeted with more specified treatment strategies.
+For example, high-grade gliomas exhibit sightly better prognosis in very young children compared to their older counterparts..
+With the advances in imaging techniques, molecular biology and genetics, pediatric brain tumors are increasingly being diagnosed early in the disease course, sub-grouped, and treated with more targeted strategies.

-This article reviews the congenital group with emphasis on the most common types in this category, specifically; teratoma, choroid plexus papilloma, desmoplastic infantile tumors (DIA/DIG), glioblastoma multiforme (GBM), and medulloblastoma.
+This article highlights the congenital group with an emphasis on the most common types in this category, specifically; teratoma, choroid plexus papilloma, desmoplastic infantile tumors (DIA/DIG), glioblastoma multiforme (GBM), and medulloblastoma.

-Pediatric brain tumor incidence varies among different countries.
-It ranges from 1.15 to 5.14 cases per 100,000 persons, with the highest rates reported in the United States.
+The incidence of pediatric brain tumors varies among different countries.
+It ranges from 1.15 to 5.14 cases per 100,000 children, with the highest rates reported in the United States.
 The incidence of CBT ranges from approximately 0.3 to 2.9 cases per 100,000 live births in different parts of the world.
-Their prognosis and survival rates depend on the histological subtype and site of tumors.
+Their prognosis and survival rates depend on multiple factors including the histological subtype and location.

-Brain tumors in children are classified as supratentorial and infratentorial.
-Supratentorial tumors are the commonest in those younger than the age of 3 years while posterior fossa tumors are more common between ages 4 to 10.
+Supratentorial tumors are more common than the infratentorial tumors in those younger than the age of 3 years, while posterior fossa tumors are more common between the ages of 4 to 10.
 After puberty, both groups occur with equal frequency.

 Choroid plexus papillomas are the third most common mass in the pediatric population after teratomas and gliomas.
 They can arise from anywhere where choroid plexus is present.
 Typically, in infants, they arise within the lateral ventricles.